A Fast Fitness Function for the TSP in R

 sol_TSP2 <- sapply(tests, \(x) TSP2(c30, 30, x))

-Now we see that the three functions returns similar enough values, that may account for the value of the fitness function.
+Now we confirm that the four functions return similar enough values, that can account for the value of the fitness function.

-Let’s evaluate the speed of the three functions over one thousand replications of the calculation of the fitness of elements of tests:
+Let’s evaluate the speed of the four functions over one thousand replications of the calculation of the fitness of elements of tests:

 bench <- rbenchmark::benchmark(sapply(tests, \(x) TSP1(c30, x)),